Customs Agents Make 'Unusual' Seizure Of Nearly 53,000 Chinese Gun Parts

 The CPB has noted a different trend feeding a black market — the flow of counterfeit computer networking equipment from China.
 A Homeland Security report found that last year, CPB and Homeland Security Investigations seized 213 shipments containing routers and other equipment sporting fake trademarks, a 25% increase in seizures from 2017.
 Last year's seizures were valued at nearly $15.5 million.

 Phony routers could possibly be linked to the Chinese government, says Will Carter, deputy director at the Center for Strategic and International Studies' Technology Policy Program, "but the bigger concern is that the routers are not properly maintained" by a supplier to patch vulnerabilities.
-"They can be built with poor quality components," he told NPR.
+"They can be built with poor-quality components," he told NPR.

 In a publicized federal case from 2008, the FBI identified some 3,500 counterfeit network components from China through an effort called Operation Cisco Raider.
 "Crimes like these threaten international commerce, national security and the very safety of our citizens," a Homeland Security assistant secretary said at the time.

 CPB said the recently confiscated shipments of gun parts were worth about $378,225.
-The seizure led some to wonder if the items were a test to see how closely the U.S. government was monitoring shipments, or if a business was just trying to cut corners by buying cheaper parts.
+The seizure led some to wonder whether the items were a test to see how closely the U.S. government was monitoring shipments or a business was just trying to cut corners by buying cheaper parts.